 Most people know TikTok for dance and lip-sync videos, which are made possible by TikTok’s extensive music library, called “Sounds”, that licenses music from popular music labels like Sony Music, Warner Music and Universal Music.
 The process of recording such videos is fairly straightforward - once you’ve selected a piece of music, it will play from your smartphone’s speakers in real-time as you’re filming.
-Over the years, TikTok has evolved to include other forms of content, and new TikTok users are prompted to select what they want to see on the app - choosing from categories like comedy, baking, food, sports, DIY, animals, facial treatments, etc.
+Over the years, TikTok has evolved to include other forms of content, and new TikTok users are prompted to select what they want to see on the app - choosing from categories like comedy, baking, food, sports, motion graphics, DIY, animals, facial treatments, etc.

 Most TikTok users will browse the “For You” section, which uses an algorithm to showcase content that’s personalised to the user based on their past activity.
 Videos are displayed one at a time and users scroll down to see the next video.
 Whenever a new video is uploaded, the algorithm will display it to a small subset of users.
 Videos with good user engagement (likes, shares, watch time) will be pushed to more users with similar interests, and if the process repeats itself enough times, the video can go viral.
 This process occurs regardless of how many followers the creator has, which follows TikTok’s philosophy that good content will travel far.